Philio/GoMySQL/README.markdown

 -----

 * Continue to add support for additional binary format options
-* Add support for long data packets (long strings / blobs)
+* Add support for long data packets (long strings / blobs)Physical Attributes of Columns
+* Packets that are likely to exceed the 4096 byte write buffer need to be split up

 About